kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/04-System-Hardening/06-SSH-Hardening.md

     ![k8sSSH](../../images/k8sSSH.png)

- - A more secure way is to make use of a cryptographic key pair that uses a private and public keys to authenticate to the system.
+ - A more secure way is to make use of a cryptographic key pair that uses private and public keys to authenticate to the system.

  - To improve the security of the system: